palkan/gem-check/src/pages/en.md

 Help developers make other developers happier
 </div>

-This is the checklist for Ruby gems authors and maintainers to help them build better open-source software.
+This is the checklist for authors and maintainers of Ruby gems to help them build better open-source software.

 > Ruby is designed to make programmers happy. –Matz

-This document is focused **only** on code aspects: API design, architecture, and documentation (because code is useless without docs).
-For OSS principles check out, for example, GitHub's [open source guide](https://opensource.guide).
+This document is focused **exclusively** on code aspects: API design, architecture, and documentation (because any code is useless without docs).
+OSS principles already have a good coverage in GitHub's [open source guide](https://opensource.guide).

 ## API Design